msse-chem-280-2024/msse-chem-280-2024.github.io/day1/02-git.md

 Save and commit this change.

-## Getting Changes to Your main Branch
+## Getting Changes to Your main Branch -- STOP HERE

+This is as far as we complete in class.
+Do not do the next sections if you want to follow along.

 The portion below here should only be used if you are working on a project alone.
 Otherwise, we will discuss how to get changes all on the same branch in the lesson on collaboration using GitHb.